 - It’s healthyish and flavorful!

-How is this crust recipe easier than other?
-It’s made with olive oil instead of butter, which means it can be mixed together in a bowl with a spoon (no food processor or pastry cutter necessary).
+Thanks to being made with olive oil instead of butter, this tart crust recipe can be mixed together in a bowl with a spoon (no food processor or pastry cutter necessary).

-Also, it’s pressed into the tart pan—not rolled out and gently nudged into the pan.
-And finally, it’s prebaked but doesn’t have to be blind-baked (which is usually the most annoying step of pre-baking a crust).
+It’s pressed into the tart pan—not rolled out and gently nudged into the pan.
+Plus, even though it gets prebaked, it doesn’t need to be blind-baked (which is usually the most annoying step of pre-baking a crust).

 Honey Cranberry Curd

-It’s no secret that I prefer to bake and cook with natural sweeteners so it won’t come as a surprise that my cranberry curd (and my lemon curd) are sweetened with honey instead of white sugar.
+It’s no secret that we prefer to bake and cook with natural sweeteners so it won’t come as a surprise that our cranberry curd (and lemon curd) are sweetened with honey instead of white sugar.
 First of all, it’s more natural.
 But more importantly, it’s more flavorful.

-The cranberry curd used in this tart (a slight riff on my original cranberry curd) marries together the delicious flavors of fresh cranberries, orange and honey.
+The cranberry curd used in this tart (a slight riff on our original cranberry curd) marries together the delicious flavors of fresh cranberries, orange zest and honey.
 It’s so delicious you can eat it with a spoon.